 In his previous position, Banholzer managed a portfolio of research programs with an annual budget of $1.7B.
 He set and executed the vision for science and technology at Dow.
-Under his leadership the value of Dow’s innovation pipeline tripled from $10B to over $32B.
+Under his leadership, the value of Dow’s innovation pipeline tripled from $10B to over $32B.
 Banholzer’s efforts to accelerate Dow’s technology development were recognized by R&D Magazine, where Dow was ranked in the top ten for R&D in all industries, and a Booz Allen study ranked Dow’s innovation portfolio management as “Best in Class.”
-Thomson Reuters recognized Dow for the third year in a row as one of the top 100 Innovators.
+Thomson Reuters recognized Dow for three years in a row as one of the top 100 Innovators.
 Banholzer received the Industrial Research Institute’s Holland Award for R&D management, the Council of Chemical Research’s Pruitt Award for his innovative approach to research collaborations, the ACS Earl B. Barnes Award, AIChE's Founder and Agile awards, NAE’s Bueche Award, the University of Illinois LAS Alumni Achievement Award, and has presented numerous invited lectures around the world.
 While at Dow Banholzer initiated $250 MM university research collaboration and championed the Dow Safety Academy to help improve university safety which was recognized with the 2013 Chemical Engineering and ChemInnovations Award.

 Banholzer has a strong history of technical excellence and innovation, spanning his more than 30 years of industrial experience.
 He was elected to the U.S. National Academy of Engineering in 2002.
 In 2006 he was elected by the Academy membership to serve a 3-year term as one of 12 councilors comprising the governing body of the NAE.